thanhkhon03/thanhkhon03/README.md

 ## Hi there, I'm Thanh 👋
+**A passionate developer eager to learn and grow.**
+### About Me
+I'm currently a student at the University of Mining and Geology, where I'm gaining a solid foundation in computer science.
+I'm particularly interested in data visualization and blockchain technologies.
+Outside of coding, I enjoy exploring new programming languages and contributing to open-source projects.

 - 🌱 I am studying at the University of Mining and Geology
 - 🔭 I love innovation and new technologies.Currently focusing Data Visualization, Blockchain,